ime1452/Synthesis-Properties-Database-for-Nanomaterials/README.md

 ├── dataset_info.json              # Training Set Format
 ├── raw_data_filtered_8192.json    # Examples in the training set
 ├── test_labels.json               # Test set
+├── results/                       # The results of the test set in the paper.
 └── saves/                         # Model save directory
 ```